 Steve McMahon is a researcher in the Particle Physics Department at the STFC Rutherford Appleton Laboratory.
-He has worked on the ATLAS experiment for more than twelve years, enjoying every minute, and was Project Leader for construction of the SemiConductor Tracker.
+He has worked on the ATLAS experiment for more than twelve years, enjoying every minute, and was Project Leader for construction of the semiconductor tracker.

-Construction of the SCT was an international effort, undertaken by teams from Australia, CERN, Germany, Japan, Netherlands, Norway, Poland, Slovenia, Spain, Sweden, Switzerland, UK, USA.
-The UK was the largest contributor, with participating teams from the universities of Birmingham, Cambridge, Glasgow, Lancaster, Liverpool, Manchester, Oxford, Queen Mary, Sheffield, University College London, and from the STFC Rutherford the result, known as a beam-splash event, we were able to check the performance of each silicon strip.
+Construction of the SCT was an international effort, undertaken by teams from Australia, CERN, Germany, Japan, Netherlands, Norway, Poland, Slovenia, Spain, Sweden, Switzerland, UK, and USA.
+The UK was the largest contributor, with participating teams from Birmingham, Cambridge, Glasgow, Lancaster, Liverpool, Manchester, Oxford, Queen Mary, Sheffield, University College London, and from the STFC Rutherford Appleton Laboratory.

-Appleton Laboratory.
 Physicists from the UK groups filled many of the key leadership roles.

-Once we'd installed the SCT in the ATLAS experimental area, one of the best ways to test that everything was working was to slam a beam of LHC protons into a block of metal, just downstream of ATLAS.
+Once we'd installed the SCT in the ATLAS experimental area, one of the best ways to test that everything was working was to slam a beam of protons from the Large Hadron Collider (LHC) into a block of metal, just downstream of ATLAS.
 We could then watch the SCT light up, like a Christmas tree, as the particle debris flowed through the detector.
-By analysing
+By analysing the result, known as a beam-splash event, we were able to check the performance of each silicon strip.